li-xin-yi/security-summer-labs/lab3/readme.md

 Luna | Ravenclaw | 5th | Female
 Ginny | Gryffindor | 4th | Female

-One day, Hermione is going to hold a meeting about teaching *Expecto Patronum*, which is a very hard spelling and can only be mastered by senior (>= fifth year) students, in Gryffindor common room.
-It indicates that she has to encrypt a magic message sent by a shared owl Errol in DA group, which means the message may be delivered any DA member or even anyone in Hogwarts.
+One day, Hermione is going to hold a meeting about teaching *Expecto Patronum*, which is a very hard spelling and can only be mastered by senior (>= fifth year) students, in the Gryffindor common room.
+She has to encrypt a magic message sent by a shared owl, Errol. in DA, which means the message may be delivered to any DA member or even anyone in Hogwarts.
 However, she wants the message to be only viewable to senior students in Gryffindor House.

-First, we should create a CP-ABE crypto-sytem called "DA"
+First, we should create a CP-ABE crypto-system called "DA"

 ```
 $ oabe_setup -s CP -p DA